gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 In all you taught and exemplified

-You personify the potency of Sri Nityänanda Räm
+You personify the potency of Sri Nityānanda Rām

 Come to rescue the most fallen

-While revealing the holy Dhäm in the Western world
+While revealing the holy Dhām in the Western world

 From the realm of sacred sound